Muhammad-Sabir/doctor-assistant/doctor-assistance-be/README.md

 2. Run the followings command:
     - `python manage.py makemigrations`
     - `python manage.py migrate`
+3. If you are running the django first time:
+    - `python manage.py load_hospitals`
-3. To Run the server:
+4. To Run the server:
     - `python manage.py runserver`